 LHTH and LHTL

-The traditional training internship, where a period is spent at height to both stay and train there, is also called Live High Train High (LHTH).
-A disadvantage of this form of altitude training is that due to the reduced oxygen content in the air the athlete cannot deliver the same power compared to training at sea level.
-As a result, the absolute intensity during these forms of training decreases by approximately 7% per 1000m increase.
-To counteract this decrease in absolute intensity, a new way of altitude training was developed in the early 1990s.
-Hereby training takes place at a lower height than the height at which the athletes stay the rest of the day.
-In this way the intensity of the training can be guaranteed, while the body still receives a hypoxic stimulus.
-This new type of altitude training is called Live High Train Low (LHTL) and the positive effects were confirmed several times in follow-up studies.
-In practice, LHTH and LHTL are often combined where possible into Live High Train High & Low (LHTHL), whereby only the more intensive training sessions are carried out at a lower height and the quiet training sessions at the height of stay.
-In a recent altitude training study, the best results on swimmers' performance were found at four weeks of LHTHL compared to three and four weeks of LHTH and four weeks at sea level living and training.
-Whether LHTHL is also more effective than LHTL is not clear in this study, but it is a lot more practical.
+The classic training course, which involves spending a period of time at altitude and training there, is also known as Live High Train High (LHTH).
+A disadvantage of this form of altitude training is that the athlete cannot deliver the same power as training at sea level due to the reduced oxygen content in the air.
+As a result, the absolute intensity during this type of training decreases by about 7% per 1000m ascent.
+To counteract this decrease in absolute intensity, a new method of altitude training was developed in the early 1990s.
+This involves training at a lower altitude than the altitude at which the athletes spend the rest of the day.
+This way, the intensity of the training can be guaranteed, while the body still receives a hypoxic stimulus.
+This new method of altitude training is called Live High Train Low (LHTL) and the positive effects have been confirmed several times in follow-up studies.
+In practice, LHTH and LHTL are often combined into Live High Train High&Low (LHTHL) whenever possible, with only the more intensive training being carried out at a lower altitude and the calmer training being carried out at the residential altitude.
+In a recent study of altitude training, the best results on swimmers' performance were found with four weeks of LHTHL compared to three and four weeks of LHTH and four weeks of living and training at sea level.
+Whether LHTHL is also more effective than LHTL is not clear from this study, but it is a lot more practical.
 Modern variants of LHTL are:

 - staying at simulated heights (normobarable hypoxia) in heights and

 - apartments (and training in normal outdoor air);

 - staying at height and training with extra oxygen, which is administered via a mask;